Anant770/HTTP5222-Full-Stack/http5222-Assignment2-AnantChauhan/README.md

 ## API

--WeatherAPI: Used for fetching the current weather data for the specified city.
+WeatherAPI: Used for fetching the current weather data for the specified city.
 Learn more at https://www.weatherapi.com/.
--Spotify API: Used for searching and retrieving playlists based on the current weather.
+Spotify API: Used for searching and retrieving playlists based on the current weather.
 Learn more at https://developer.spotify.com/documentation/web-api.